 Some affected individuals may abuse alcohol, an illicit drug or medication. but they may not have undergone the brain changes of an addiction.
 Other affected people have undergone these brain changes.

 Mental Illnesses Associated With Substance Abuse/Addiction

-The specific symptoms of substance abuse and addiction can vary widely from person to person, and depend to some extent on the type of substance consumed.
-However, we can still identify some general symptoms that tend to appear in affected individuals.
+The symptoms of substance abuse and addiction can vary widely from person to person.
+It may also depend on the type of substance consumed.
+We can still identify some symptoms that tend to appear in affected individuals.
 Common problems you or your loved one may encounter include:

 - Repeated use of a substance in high-risk situations

 - An inability to control the rate or amount of substance intake